mongodb-js/charts-embed-sdk/docs/rendering-spec.md

 });
 ```

-For chart with single series:
+For charts with single series:

 ```javascript
 await chart.setRenderingSpecOverride({